zng-ui/zng/crates/cargo-zng/README.md

 like `foo! { <contents> }` by copying it into a temporary item `fn _fmt_item() { <contents> }` and trying `rustfmt`, if the contents cannot be formatted like this they are not touched.

 The formatter also attempts to format Rust markdown code blocks and doctest code blocks.
+To skip formatting a Rust code block or doctest use the attributes `rust,no_fmt`, for doctests the attributes `ignore` and `compile_fail` also skip formatting.

 When called for the workspace or with a `--manifest-path` the formatter will format any `**/*.rs` and `**/*.md` file in each crate folder, except for those in the target directory.
 For workspaces it will also format the `./README.md` file